Snowflake-Labs/sansshell/README.md

 TODO: Document service/.../client expectations.

 ## The Server class
-Most of the logic of instantiating a local SansShell server lives in `/server`.
+Most of the logic of instantiating a local SansShell server lives in the `server` directory.
 This instantiates a gRPC server, registers the imported services with that server, and constraints them with the supplied OPA policy.

 ## The reference Proxy Server binary
 There is a reference implementation of a SansShell Proxy Server in